-Correct classification is important particularly for noroviruses belonging to genogroup II, genotype 4 (GII.4), due to the emergence of new pandemic GII.4 variants.
-Molecular epidemiologic studies have shown that 70% of norovirus outbreaks are caused by this variant genotype.
-GII.4 strains frequently undergo genetic change and these transformed forms are sometimes called "variants" or "subtypes".
+Correct classification is important, particularly for noroviruses belonging to genogroup II, genotype 4 (GII.4), due to the emergence of new pandemic GII.4 variants.
+Molecular epidemiologic studies have found that 70% of norovirus outbreaks are caused by this variant genotype.
+GII.4 strains frequently undergo genetic changes, which leads these transformed forms to sometimes be referred to as "variants" or "subtypes."

 Unified norovirus nomenclature

-Cryptograms for noroviruses (akin to influenza classification) would undoubtedly facilitate communication by inclusion of the genogroup, genotype and variant assignment.
-The strain name should include the organism (norovirus GI-VI), host (human, porcine, bovine, etc.), country code (ISO), year of sampling, genogroup and genotype and variant name (city, if necessary followed by a serial number).
+Cryptograms for noroviruses, which are akin to the influenza classification system, would undoubtedly facilitate communication by inclusion of the genogroup, genotype, and variant assignment.
+The strain name should include the organism (norovirus GI-VI), host (human, porcine, bovine, etc.), country code (ISO), year of sampling, genogroup, genotype, and variant name (city, if necessary, followed by a serial number).

-The vast diversity of strains is ascribed both to the accumulation of point mutations associated with error-prone RNA replication and to recombination between two related viruses.
-Recombination of noroviruses in the ORF1-ORF2 junction region is a frequent event, and some genotypes seem to be more susceptible to recombination than others.
-Thus the nomenclature of new norovirus genotypes and variants should be coordinated through international norovirus working group.
+The vast diversity of strains is ascribed both to the accumulation of point mutations associated with error-prone ribonucleic acid (RNA) replication and the recombination between two related viruses.
+Recombination of noroviruses in the ORF1-ORF2 junction region is a frequent event, with some genotypes appearing to be more susceptible to recombination than others.
+Thus, the nomenclature of new norovirus genotypes and variants should be coordinated through international norovirus working groups.